What is involved?

 Self-Completion Questionnaire (SCQ)

-In each Wave of the study, once the participants have finished the face-to-face interview, the interviewer leaves the participant a short questionnaire, which should take about 15 minutes to complete.
-Participants can fill out the questionnaire in their own time and have the interviewer come back and collect it, or it can be posted back to us in the stamped addressed envelope it comes with.
+In each Wave of the study, once the participants have finished the face-to-face interview, the interviewer leaves the participant a short questionnaire.
+Participants can fill out the questionnaire in their own time and have the interviewer come back and collect it, or it can be posted back to us in the stamped addressed envelope provided.

-In Wave 1 and 3, after carrying out the face-to-face interview and the self-completion questionnaire, participants were invited to attend our health centre in Trinity College Dublin or Cork City Centre for a health assessment, at a time and date that suited them.
-The assessment was carried out by qualified nurses and took between 2 and 3 hours.
-In Wave 2, there was no separate health assessment.
-Instead, the interviewer took two physical measures during the home interview, one of hand grip strength and the other of walking speed.
+Every four years, after carrying out the face-to-face interview and the self-completion questionnaire, participants are invited to attend our health centre at Trinity College Dublin for a health assessment.
+The assessment is arranged at a time and date that suits the participant and is carried out by qualified healthcare professional.
+The whole assessment takes between 2 and 3 hours.